-In addition to direct consulting, the Open to Business program can link entrepreneurs with additional resources to help them succeed, including training programs, community or governmental servcies, and industry and business professionals.
+In addition to direct consulting, the Open to Business program can link entrepreneurs with additional resources to help them succeed, including training programs, community or governmental services, and industry and business professionals.
 Open To Business also offers a loan program up to $25,000 for start-ups and larger loans/packages for established businesses.
-Consultant hours are by appointment.
-Appointments can be made by emailing Karen Schaffhausen or calling her at 612-706-3926.

 TAX INCREMENT FINANCING

 Tax Increment Financing (TIF) is a funding tool commonly used by Minnesota cities to help spur and finance redevelopment.
 When a TIF district is created, the City can “capture” any increase in property taxes generated from a redevelopment.
 Those dollars, above and beyond the base taxes paid by the property, can be used to reimburse eligible developer costs or to pay for public infrastructure (such as parking, streets, sewer, etc.) within the district.

 A successful example of TIF is with the Burnsville Center Village Vision.
 The City of Burnsville was granted special authority by the Legislature to create a Tax Increment Financing District in and around Burnsville Center.
 As a result, the City now has an important financial tool in its pocket to have meaningful discussions with property owners, businesses, developers and stakeholders about potential future redevelopment in the area.